8 New & Upcoming Coinbase Listings in February 2026

 We believe in full transparency with our readers.
 Some of our content includes affiliate links, and we may earn a commission through these partnerships.
 However, this potential compensation never influences our analysis, opinions, or reviews.
 Our editorial content is created independently of our marketing partnerships, and our ratings are based solely on our established evaluation criteria.
 Read More

-Spotting upcoming Coinbase listings early is a smart move.
+Spotting upcoming Coinbase listings early is a smart move for any investor.
 When cryptocurrencies see spikes in visibility (e.g., from Coinbase listings), liquidity, and prices tend to follow suit.
 This is a trend known as the “Coinbase effect”.
 To help you uncover these opportunities, we’ve developed a research methodology.

-Based on our findings, Bitcoin Hyper, Maxi Doge, PEPENODE, and others listed below could become new Coinbase listings in 2025.
+Based on our findings, Bitcoin Hyper, Maxi Doge, and other projects listed below could become new Coinbase listings in 2026.
 In this guide, we’ll explore why these projects might be listed next, break down Coinbase’s listing criteria, and share our evaluation process.

 Please note: this analysis is speculative.
 While grounded in research, there’s no guarantee these tokens will become new coins on Coinbase.